OsaIgdtuw/articles/BlackHole.md

-# all the hypes after seeing the first ever picture of a black hole let us know what it is!
+# All the hypes after seeing the first ever picture of a black hole let us know what it is!

 ->Space is a pretty dark place.
 Even so, some areas are darker than others.
 Nothing is darker than a black hole.